nemisj/docs/cv.md

 ######  2008 february - 2010 october: , Senior JavaScript developer, Mendix BV, Rotterdam

-After University I stayed working
+After I have finished my final assesement I stayed working at Mendix and become main developer of the Mendix Client Framework.

 __Department__ 	: R&D

 __Achievements__ :

-* Ontwerpen en implementeren van architectuur voor de volgende versie van framework Lead developer / 2.5 release van web framework
+* Creating architecture and implementing next version of the Mendix Client Framework ( v.
+2.5 )

-* JavaScript performance analysis, mostly IE6 ( using memory profiler )
+* JavaScript performance analysis, IE6 ( using memory profiler )

+Created by the Mendix Platform apps become bigger and bigger.
+Logic inside it became more complex and screens became more full.
+Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis and memory leaks and fix that.
+At that time there was a tool JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave you very low-level footprint of the browser memory and this is what I had to deal with.
+Got really a lot of profiling experiance and a lot of knowldge of the JavaScript internals, like how objects are created in memory how they leave, how garbage collector actually work and this kind of aspects.

 * Improving and stabilizing the previous version of the Mendix client framework

 * Teaching and supervising junior JavaScript developer

-* Supervising student for his greduate job
+* Supervising student for his greduate project

 __Keywords__: IE6 performance, memory analysis,

 ######  2007 september - 2008 february: Greduate student, Mendix, Rotterdam

-As my final part of the education I had to do "thesis" which I've "executed" at mendix aswel….
+At my last year of the education at The Hague The University of Applied Sciences, I had to do the final assesment and write process-report of it.
+My subject at that time was "Server-push technoogy"

 __Department__ 	: R&D

 __Achievements__ :

-* Designing and implementing server-push technology
+* Designing and implementing server-push technology in the Mendix Application Server and Mendix Client Framework

-* Front-end core in JavaScript

-* Server side in Java
+At this time I had to implement server-push technology on the backend but also on the fron-end, so end-2-end solution.
+There were a couple of different approaches at that time, but I stoped at Bayeux protocol defined by dojotoolkit, the main challange was to add support of it at the backend and connect both worlds together.

-__Keywords__: Comet,
+__Keywords__: Comet, Bayeux, Jetty Continuation

 ###### 2006 may - 2007 february : Dual student, Mendix, Rotterdam